 Some of the links in this post are affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you...you're just helping re-supply our children's squishy and slime fund.
+This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you...you're just helping re-supply our family's travel fund.

-It was such an incredible experience – from Dannon having a LIMO pick us up at the airport and take us to the airport, to touring their White Plains headquarters, to the parade, and everything in-between.
+Getting to travel to NYC with my daughters was such an incredible experience – from Dannon having a LIMO pick us up at the airport and take us to the airport, to touring their White Plains headquarters, to the parade, and everything in-between.
 It was a once-in-a-lifetime experience for the three of us!

 Our first day in NYC we met up with my dear friend, Lennis of Cook Dance Love Live.
 She took us on a personal tour all around NYC and helped us navigate the Subway.
 By the end of our day together we were pros!
-It was incredibly windy the day we arrived and we were seriously underdressed, but had a blast nonetheless!
+It was incredibly windy the day we arrived and we were seriously underdressed but had a blast nonetheless!

 One of our faves was the Whispering Arches at Grand Central Station.
 If you are in one corner and a friend is in another – you can speak to the wall and your friend in the other corner can hear you perfectly fine as though you were standing right next to them!

 You can read more about it here.
 The memorial itself is free to visit, but I believe you can also pay for a tour.
 The first time I was in NYC was earlier in the summer and I had about nine hours to kill before my flight so I read a book while at the memorial park and overheard one of the tour guides – it gave a ton of information and is definitely recommended.

-We got in line around 5am to be in the audience for the Today Show, and it was well-worth the wait.
+We got in line around 5 am to be in the audience for the Today Show, and it was well worth the wait.
 It was pretty darn cold, and there was already a huge line by the time we got there.
 Make sure you tell your friends to record it back home!

 One of our most favorite parts about NYC was going to Max Brenner, where a lot of the menu items are made with chocolate!!
-These chocolate syringes were enormous—initially it tasted like a delicious chocolate pudding (which I don’t even like), but then has an aftertaste of the most velvety hot chocolate.
+These chocolate syringes were enormous—initially, it tasted like a delicious chocolate pudding (which I don’t even like), but then has an aftertaste of the most velvety hot chocolate.

-We got up at 3:30am to go get a spot for the parade.
+We got up at 3:30 am to go get a spot for the parade.
 An hour before the parade starts, they start to make everyone stand…even though it’d be another good 40 minutes after it starts before the parade would reach us.

 A special thanks to Dannon for giving us a tour of their White Plains, NY office location.
 We got to try all kinds of yogurt!